 In Mendoza, meanwhile, most wineries produce a version.
 Decero Mini Ediciones, in Agrelo, is one of the most consistent, with a floral character.
 Using grapes from Perdriel, Roberto de la Mota bottles a highly sought after and hard to find wine when he manages to sneak a few bunches away from those destined for this Unus red blend.
 Maipú also has several to offer, Proemio Reserve Petit Verdot from there is silky and profound.

 It can also be found in many different corners of the Uco Valley.
 At its southernmost edge, in La Consulta, it is bottled in Altocedro for Finca los Galos Petit Verdot, to produce an intense, elegant high end wine, while José Regginato makes the easygoing red Aprendiz Petit Verdot.

 In Tupungato, to the north of the valley, the French-style Atamisque is notable for its balance, while Cadus Winemaker Selection Petit Verdot, from Los Chacayes – in the middle of the valley – is wild and intriguing.
-Nearby, in Los Árboles, Tomero Reserva Petit Verdot is another stand-out, maybe the most classic of them all, with its mentholated profile.But whatever its style, there’s no doubt that Petit Verdot has made a major impact on the Argentine wine scene.
+Nearby, in Los Árboles, Tomero Reserva Petit Verdot is another stand-out, maybe the most classic of them all, with its mentholated profile.But whatever its style, there’s no doubt that argentine Petit Verdot has made a major impact on the national wine scene.
 Why not give it a try?